UZerbinati/PETSc24/examples/ngs/precond.py.rst

    gfu.vec.data = CG(a.mat, rhs=f.vec, pre=pre.mat, printrates=True)
    Draw(gfu)

 We can use PETSc preconditioner as one of the building blocks of a more complex preconditioner.
-For example, we can use it a two-level additive Schwarz preconditioner.
+For example, we can construct an additive Schwarz preconditioner.
 In this case, we will use as fine space correction, the inverse of the local matrices associated with the patch of a vertex. ::

    def VertexPatchBlocks(mesh, fes):